azagniotov/stubby4j/README.md

 =================
 1. You want to simulate responses from real server and don't care to go over the network
 2. You want to verify that your code makes HTTP requests with all the required parameters and/or headers
-3. You want to verify that you code correctly handles HTTP error codes
+3. You want to verify that your code correctly handles HTTP error codes
 4. You want to trigger response from the server based on the request parameters
 5. You want support for GET/POST/PUT/DELETE HTTP methods
 6. You want to trigger multiple responses based on multiple requests on the same URI